-- 1. Client perceived
+- i.
+Client perceived

-- Caregiver perceived, if available
+- ii.
+Caregiver perceived, if available

-- 3. Assessor perceived
+- iii.
+Assessor perceived

-- e.
+- g.
 Determination of Whether Individual Is Eligible for Program

 An initial assessment is not required for individuals referred by a case coordination and support, care management, or HCBS/ED waiver program.
 Admission to the program may be based on the referral.